dlambert13/silver-system/README.md

 - _Ab initio_ implementation of an [explainable artificial intelligence](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) (XAI) method based on discrepancy maps and receptive field computation in convolutional neural networks from [Zhou et al, 2015](http://arxiv.org/abs/1412.6856)

-- application to AlexNet and a variant trained by the Silver Sight team on images from a behavioral neuroscience experiment on human orientation in an artificial environment
+- application to AlexNet and a variant trained by the Silver Sight team on images from a behavioral neuroscience experiment on human orientation in an artificial environment (the Avatar experiment by Becu et al. using the Institute of Vision's Streetlab platform)

 ## Notes